 Swipe-based dating apps (SBDAs) like Hinge, Bumble and Tinder are similar to other online dating platforms but have the unique feature of swiping the screen to either like or dislike another user's profile.
 SBDA users, in particular, are more likely to experience psychological distress, anxiety or depression compared to people who do not use the apps, studies show.

-Dr. Elise Herman, psychiatry chairwoman at Novant Health, explains why the search for love online can take a toll on mental health and offers advice for a better experience.
+The search for love online can take a toll on mental health.
+Here's advice for a better experience.

-Dating apps users a way to meet and interact with people they may not otherwise meet and without leaving home.
-The 24/7 access is convenient, Herman said, but it can also contribute to a deterioration of someone's mental health.
+Dating apps offer users a way to meet and interact with people they may not otherwise meet and without leaving home.
+The 24/7 access is convenient, but it can also contribute to a deterioration of someone's mental health.

-It’s human nature, she added, to jump to negative conclusions and manufacture reasons when you don’t instantly get the reaction you were hoping for.
+It’s human nature to jump to negative conclusions and manufacture reasons when you don’t instantly get the reaction you were hoping for.

-When we assume the worst, "it can begin a spiral that can lead to low self-esteem or depression.
-And if you're filling in the blanks, there's a pretty good chance there's no truth to it," Herman said.
+When we assume the worst, it can begin a spiral that can lead to low self-esteem or depression.
+And if you're filling in the blanks, there's a pretty good chance there's no truth to it.

 Instead, try thinking of someone's response on a dating app or site as being more about them than you.
 Maybe they're having a bad day or aren't really ready to put themselves out there.

-Sometimes, a downward spiral can be prevented by putting down the phone, Herman said.
+Sometimes, you can prevent a downward spiral by putting down the phone.
 Keep in mind, online dating is built around a business model to keep you on their sites for as long as possible.
 Don’t let that happen.

 Because each user is looking for something different when it comes to their love life, some dating apps have included the feature to filter out potential matches based on what they're expecting.
 Options include something casual, a relationship, marriage, friends or perhaps even “I don’t know yet.”

-And when it comes to the “hookup” culture of casual sex, Herman suggests being upfront about your expectations and to ask others' expectations, too.
+And when it comes to the “hookup” culture of casual sex, be upfront about your expectations and ask others' expectations, too.

 Users should also be mindful about the limitations of apps to better keep expectations in check.

-“I would encourage people to be realistic.
+Be realistic.
 Remind yourself that you won’t match with everyone and that’s OK.
-Create a profile that shows your authentic self so you can match with someone who embraces you for who you really are," Herman said.
+Create a profile that shows your authentic self so you can match with someone who embraces you for who you really are.

-And finally, she said, don’t fall into the trap of thinking there’s always someone that could be better.
-“It really grinds people up.
-Instead of chasing people who meet your expectations for income or good looks, try to work on your own happiness," she said.
+Don’t fall into the trap of thinking there’s always someone that could be better.
+Instead of chasing people who meet your expectations for income or good looks, try to work on your own happiness.